Donovan Bailey vs. Michael Johnson: The Biggest Race That Never Happened

-On the 20th anniversary of the marquee Bailey-Johnson race, we look back at the circus show that was supposed to settle the World's Fastest Man title.
+On the 20th anniversary of the Bailey-Johnson 150-metre race at SkyDome, we look back at the circus show that was supposed to settle the World's Fastest Man title.

 At the 1996 Summer Olympics in Atlanta, Donovan Bailey ran a world record time of 9.84 seconds in the men's 100-metre race, becoming the first Canadian to win Olympic gold in the event since Percy Williams accomplished the feat at the 1928 Games in Amsterdam.
 It was the crowning moment of Bailey's track and field career.
 He had laid claim to the World's Fastest Man title.
 "There was definitely no argument," Bailey recently told VICE Sports.
 "I didn't feel like I needed to earn anything.
 It was something I had done in Atlanta.
 There was absolutely no argument from my perspective, or from a majority of the world."

 The majority, though, did not include NBC and the American broadcast of the Olympics, which celebrated Michael Johnson's world record in the men's 200-metre and Olympic record in the 400-metre, and pointed out that his top speed in the former race was faster than Bailey's in the 100-metre.
 Johnson, they said, had broken a world record that lasted longer than the one Bailey broke and did so by a greater margin than the previous record.

 "Because of Johnson's double gold medal, his charisma, and the atmosphere on home turf in Atlanta, Bailey may have felt underappreciated," longtime broadcaster Bob Costas told VICE Sports.
 "And that's understandable."